New Year's Day: New Year's Day babies

 A common image used, often as an editorial cartoon, is that of an incarnation of Father Time (or "the Old Year") wearing a sash across his chest with the previous year printed on it passing on his duties to the Baby New Year (or "the New Year"), an infant wearing a sash with the new year printed on it.

 Babies born on New Year's Day are commonly called New Year babies.
 Hospitals, such as the Dyersburg Regional Medical Center in the US, give out prizes to the first baby born in that hospital in the new year.
 These prizes are often donated by local businesses.
 Prizes may include various baby-related items such as baby formula, baby blankets, diapers, and gift certificates to stores which specialise in baby-related merchandise.

 Antarctica

 On New Year's Day in Antarctica, the stake marking the geographic south pole is moved approximately 10 meters to compensate for the movement of the ice.
 A new marker stake is designed and made each year by staff at the site nearby.

-Other celebrations on 1 January

-The Eastern Orthodox Church, the Anglican Church and the Lutheran Church celebrate the Feast of the Circumcision of Christ on 1 January, based on the belief that if Jesus was born on 25 December, then according to Hebrew tradition, his circumcision would have taken place on the eighth day of his life (1 January).
-The Roman Catholic Church celebrates on this day the Solemnity of Mary, Mother of God, which is also a Holy Day of Obligation.

-Johann Sebastian Bach composed several church cantatas for the double occasion: